 Nevertheless, the Division of Sponsored Programs is able to report on the average amount of time it takes to negotiate several types of contracts.
 The office captures data on the time it takes to reach certain benchmarks in the process.
 The following charts show that data and changes to the average numbers over time.
 Always remember that an average is just that, and may not reflect your individual experience.

-Click on the link below for a .pdf file of the information below (after clicking on the link, press your back button to return to the site)
+Click on the link for a PDF file of the information below: Webpage_Metrics.pdf

 Turn-around Time to Significant Process Points